projectcalico/calico/node_filesystem/README.md

 This directory will be copied onto the root of the calico-node container's filesystem.

-It contains config files and templates for Bird, confd, and Powerstrip.
+It contains config files and templates for Bird, confd.